 When you think of spider decorations, you probably think of Halloween.
 But, if you look closely, you'll notice that many Christmas trees have spider ornaments hanging from their branches.
 Family traditions have special significance during the holiday season—and that’s exactly where these spider ornaments came from.
 Believed to have originated in Ukraine or Germany, “The Legend of the Christmas Spider” tells a sweet story that inspired one of our favorite Christmas traditions.

 Pick a Christmas spider with a little glamour to play on the silver and gold hues from the story.
 This pretty ornament features a gold spider on a matching web.
 Clear crystals are embedded in the spider and around the web for some extra sparkle.

 Try a more subtle ornament if you're new to this tradition.
-This pretty porcelain ornament has a delicate filigree snowflake with a small spide in the middle.
-Get it wrapped in a red velvet pouch for $2 more for an easy gift.
+This pretty porcelain ornament has a delicate filigree snowflake with a small spider in the middle.
+Get it wrapped in a keepsake red velvet pouch for and additional $2.